Meal prep is more important today than ever.

 Foods That Are Easy to Grow

-Or if you’re ready to get your green fingers working then trying to grow some of your own food too.
+So, if you’re ready to get your green fingers working then trying to grow some of your own food at home is a fantastic way to really understand what you’re eating.

 Over that last few years my skills have been honed in the art of trial and error to build up a profile of things that are not only easy to grow but also extremely well used in the kitchen too!